 The South Dakota eviction process allows for a more expedited proceeding than generally seen in other states.
 Still, a landlord must adhere to state law when trying to evict a tenant.

-If the landlord attempts to self-evict the tenant by shutting off essential services such as heat, water and electricity, or if he or she enters the unit and removes the personal belongings of the tenant in an attempt to evict the tenant, the landlord may be liable for damages and out-of-pocket expenses incurred by the tenant who also may terminate the lease agreement.
+The landlord should not attempt to self-evict the tenant by shutting off essential services.
+Essential services include heat, water and electricity.
+The landlord should not enter the unit and remove the personal belongings of the tenant in an attempt to evict the tenant.
+If the landlord employs these illegal tactics, the landlord may be liable for damages and out-of-pocket expenses incurred by the tenant who also may terminate the lease agreement.

 3-Day Notice to Quit